oneapi-src/oneAPI-samples/DirectProgramming/C++/CompilerInfrastructure/guided_matmul_opt_report/README.md

-# `Optimization Report` Sample
+# `Matrix Multiply` Sample

-The Optimization Report sample shows basic auto-vectorization and how to use the optimization report option to analyze your code and identify potential points of performance improvement.
+The `Matrix Multiply` sample uses auto-vectorization to improve the performance of the sample matrix multiplication application.
+An optimization report is used to identify potential points of performance improvement.

 | Area                      | Description
 |:---                       |:---